zx80/flask-simple-auth/README.md

 - `hash_password` and `check_password` to hash or check a password.
 - `create_token` to compute a new authentication token for the current user.
 - `clear_caches` to clear internal process caches (probably a bad idea).
-- `register_object_perms` function to register a per-object permission helper function. or the `object_perms` decorator.
+- `object_perms` function/decorator to register a per-object permission helper function.

 Alternatively, it is possible but not recommended to use the flask extensions model, in which case the `FlaskSimpleAuth` object must be instanciated and